Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 This service will target the Provisioning Certificate by identifying it with the serial number (in decimal value) and Issuer DN set in the request.

-> **Note:** Gireve does not check the revocation status of the Provisioning Certificate before performing the actions in the [Act revocation of a PC in PCP](https://gireve-apis.stoplight.io/docs/pncp/9631ac36e5e6a-act-revocation-of-a-pc-in-pcp) service.
+> **📝 Note:** Gireve does not check the revocation status of the Provisioning Certificate before performing the actions in the [Act revocation of a PC in PCP](https://gireve-apis.stoplight.io/docs/pncp/9631ac36e5e6a-act-revocation-of-a-pc-in-pcp) service.
 If the OEM has not revoked the Provisioning Certificate before and calls, the PC will be removed from Gireve PCP and the linked SCCBs will be deactivated from Gireve CCP anyway.

 #### 3.8.3.4 Removing a provisioning certificate in Gireve PCP